Tours Introduction Walking Tour, Tours

 8) Tour Charlemagne (Tower of Charles the Great)

 On June 4, 800 AD, the wife of Emperor Charles the Great (Charlemagne), died.
 Her name was Luitgarde d'Alemanie.
-Tradition has it that the Emperor buried his wife in or near the Basilica of St. Martin of Tours.
+Tradition has it that the Emperor buried his wife in or near the Basilica of Saint Martin of Tours.
 The tower of Charlemagne is a remnant of the ancient building.
 The actual tomb of the Empress has never been officially certified.

 The basilica in place in 800 AD was replaced in 1014, when Herve de Buzancais, treasure of Saint-Martin, built a Romanesque basilica over the site.
 Originally this building had three towers, two in front and one at the transept.
-Two other towers were added, The Charlemagne tower to the north and the Cadran tower to the south.
+Two other towers were added, The Charlemagne Tower to the north and the Cadran Tower to the south.

 The Charlemagne tower was set on firm foundations.
 The southern tower was placed over the vaults of the transept.
 In time this latter move proved to be a bad idea.
-Only the Tower of charlemagne has stood the test of time.
+Only the Tower of Charlemagne has stood the test of time.

 9